 Corporate blog — in this case you will post materials as an employee of the company, not as a private person.
 You are broadcasting the experience and the outlook of the company, speaking on its behalf — all your statements will be perceived as statements of the company, so you bear increased responsibility for every single word.
 Remember this and be discreet and correct in any, even the most unpleasant, situation.

 Decide who will you write for

 Habr is a community of IT professionals.
 The most technical publications are welcome on the platform, they usually "contain code".
 The audience of the project is demanding, active, lively and ready for discussion, so that's all readers want from you:

 willingness to solve customers' problems here and now.

-Study the core topics and popular articles
+Study the core topics and popular publications